elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/basic-math-operators-in-javascript.md

 ---
-title: Basic Operators, Math
+title: Mathematical Operators in JavaScript
+description: How to use mathematical operators in JavaScript.
 sidebar_position: 8
+sidebar_label: Basic Operators, Math
 ---

-# Mathematical Operators in JavaScript

 **JavaScript Fundamentals: Basic Operators, Math**